 Medical Website ADA Compliance

 Foster Web Marketing has been closely following news and developments about website accessibility and ADA compliance for many years.
-We have plans in place to continue to improve accessibility on our websites and meet requirements for compliance in the future, whatever they may be.
+And, for now, here is what medical practices should know about ADA compliance online.

 What You Can Do Right Now to Make Your Medical Website More Accessible

-Foster Web Marketing has implemented some basic accessibility features for our websites and will continue to expand accessibility options as development continues.
 For now, we recommend that medical providers take a thoughtful look at their websites and take steps to:

 • Tag images with descriptive text.
 “Alt tags” are short text descriptions added to the code of your page that help screen readers (and Google crawlers) understand the images on your website.